Application Process

 • Graduate of a medical school accredited by the Liaison Council for Medical Education (LCME).

-• Application submitted through ERAS within the rules of Match for AOA and ACGME.
+• Application submitted through ERAS within the rules of Match for ACGME.

 • Completed ERAS application including transcript, Dean’s Letter, USMLE or COMLEX transcripts, and two letters of recommendation.